I use the Bluetooth on my Mac to connect wirelessly to speakers and to transfer files to other devices.

 Here’s how to remove .plist files:

-Step 1 - Close all applications that
+Step 1 - Close all applications that wants to connect with your Bluetooth.

 Step 2 - In “Finder,” hold Command+Shift+G.